Christine Amsden

 Bent is available for speaking and promotional engagements worldwide.

-TTB title: Dragon's Moon
+TTB titles: Dragon's Moon

 Krona: the Dragons of Nistala